How to Write a Winning Sales Proposal In 2023

 - Your competitive advantage (why should they choose you over anyone else?)

 - A clear, concise, and inviting call to action so you’re able to close the deal easily

 7. Include social proof

 One of the main reasons people buy anything is because they admire or respect others who have bought it.
 Social proof shows you’re trustworthy because, after all, why would anyone else sing your praises if you haven’t delivered on your promises?

 Here are some types of social proof you can include in a business proposal:

 - Reviews on other websites (like G2 if you sell software or Clutch if you sell services)

 - Links to extensive case studies on how you solved your prospect’s problem in a different context

-- Screenshots of LinkedIn or Twitter comments or reviews from happy customers
+- Screenshots from social media posts on LinkedIn or Twitter or reviews from happy customers

 8. Make your proposal structure accessible